North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Schedule Analysis

-- The Tar Heels' best win this season came in a 60-50 victory against the No. 10 Notre Dame Fighting Irish on January 8.
+- The Tar Heels' best victory this season came against the Notre Dame Fighting Irish, a squad ranked inside the AP's Top 25 (No. 10).
+The Tar Heels brought home the 60-50 win at home on January 8.

-- The Tar Heels have seven Quadrant 1 wins, tied for the 18th-most in the nation.
-But they also have 10 Quadrant 1 losses, tied for the 24th-most.
+- The Tar Heels have seven Quadrant 1 wins, tied for the 19th-most in the nation.
+But they also have nine Quadrant 1 losses, tied for the 35th-most.

 North Carolina 2022-23 Best Wins